Truist Mortgage Reviews

 This profile has not been claimed by the company.
 See reviews below to learn more or submit your own review.

 Truist Mortgage (NMLS #399803) is the mortgage branch of Truist, a commercial bank based in Charlotte, North Carolina, with over 15 million clients in the U.S. Truist publishes rates on its website and offers an online preapproval and application process for its home loans, which include a mix of conventional and government-backed products.
-Truist Mortgage is available in 47 states, with mortgage professionals based in select areas.
+Truist Mortgage is available in all states except Alaska, Arizona and Hawaii, with mortgage professionals based in select areas.

 Pros